rackerlabs/docs-cloud-servers/dev-guide/preface.rst

 About the API
 ==============

-Next generation Cloud Servers `powered by
-OpenStack <http://www.rackspace.com/cloud/openstack/>`__ is a fast, reliable, and scalable cloud compute solution without the risk of proprietary lock-in.
+Next generation Cloud Servers :rax:`powered by OpenStack <cloud/openstack/>` is a fast, reliable, and scalable cloud compute solution without the risk of proprietary lock-in.
 It provides the core features of the OpenStack Compute *API* v2 and also deploys certain extensions as permitted by the